CTSRD-CHERI/cheri-exercises/src/exercises/6_adapt-c/README.md

    In Section 4.2.1, read only information on the following C-language types:
    `long`, `uintptr_t` and `char *,...` (pointer types).

-2. Compile `cat/cat.c` and `cat/methods.c` for the baseline architecture to the binary `cat-baseline` and for the CHERI-aware architecture to `cat-cheri`.
+2. Compile `cat/cat.c` and `cat/methods.c` for the baseline architecture with the `cat-baseline` make target and for the CHERI-aware architecture with the `cat-cheri` target.
 The compiler should print some warnings when compiling `cat-cheri`.
 Save the output to examine the warnings later.

 3. Run both versions to print contents of an arbitrary file (e.g.,